jlingford/personal-website/content/blog/chimerax-cavity-surfaces.md

 Repeat this process until you're satisfied.
 It's a little tedious, but ChimeraX gives you enormous control over how to depict a surface.
+Note: playing around with the distance from the ligand (i.e. the `@<15` option part of the command) is necessary to get the desired cavity visual.
+Making the distance too small results in an incomplete cavity surface and may require additional imported ligands as described above.
+But making the distance too large (e.g. `@<20` in the case for these example proteins) results in the surface "jumping" from the protein cavity to the protein exterior.
+This seems to be a quirk of how the surface command in ChimeraX is programmed, so keep these details in mind.

 ## Colouring a cavity surface by electrostatics or lipophilicity